asistex/Sublime-Text-harbour-Package/README.md

 Thanks **rafathefull**

-If you encounter a bug, please [create an issue] here:
+If you encounter a bug, please create an issue here:

 https://github.com/asistex/Sublime-Text-harbour-Package/issues  **New Issue**

-License GNU General Public License
+*License GNU General Public License*

 Contributions to this package are welcome.

 #### Download Manually
 * Download the files using the GitHub [.zip download option] **Sublime-Text-harbour-Package-master.zip**

-* From Sublime main menu > Preferences > Browse Packages.
+* From Sublime main menu, click on: Preferences > Browse Packages.
 This open the windows explorer in the Sublime preferences folder.
-  There search for the folder *USER*
+  There, search for the folder **\User**

-* Unzip the package there, in *USER* folder
+* Unzip the package there, in **\User** folder

 * Copy the file **..\bin\harbour.sublime-package** (from the unziped package) to the folder **..\Sublime Text 3\Installed Packages**